 The survey takes place mostly in the first half of the year following the income reference year.
 The unit of assessment is the sociological household, defined as the persons living at the same address.
-The response rate for the total sample is defined as (number of addresses successfully contacted / number of valid addresses contacted) x (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses) = 48.02%.
-Table 14 provides the descriptive statistics of EUROMOD database LU_2016_a2.
+The response rate for the total sample is defined as (number of addresses successfully contacted / number of valid addresses contacted) x (number of household interviews completed and accepted for the database / number of eligible households at contacted addresses) = 40.15%.
+The response rate is "comparatively high" due to the fact that 2015 corresponds with the 13th wave of a long-term panel.
+For information, the response rate of the 1st wave was only 37.62%.
+Table 14 provide the descriptive statistics of EUROMOD database LU_2015_a2.